Ketel Marte Player Props: Diamondbacks vs. Dodgers

 Ketel Marte At The Plate

+- Marte will look to extend his four-game hitting streak.
+He's batting .190 in his last outings.

-- Marte has gotten a hit in four of six games this year, but he has zero multi-hit games.
+- In five of seven games this year, Marte got a hit, but only one each time.

-- He has not hit a home run in his six games this season.
+- He has not hit a home run in his seven games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.